Omu Rice

 We followed the recipe in this book

 Japanese Soul Cooking: Ramen, Tonkatsu, Tempura, and More from the Streets and Kitchens of Tokyo and Beyond [A Cookbook] Omu Rice page 215.
 We made some changes that worked better for us like using cooked rotisserie chicken and using a packet of frozen veggies mix(you can use whatever package you like) to speed up the process and make it easier and cheaper.
+If you want the Kikkoman Hontsuyu Soup Base & Sauce If you can't find the Kikkoman Honstsuyu Soup Base & Sauce, you can use 1 tablespoon of mirin and 1 tablespoon soy sauce.

 Japanese Soul Cooking: Ramen, Tonkatsu, Tempura, and More from the Streets and Kitchens of Tokyo and Beyond [A Cookbook] Omu Rice page 215.
 We made some changes that worked better for us like using cooked rotisserie chicken and using a packet of frozen veggies mix(you can use whatever package you like) to speed up the process and make it easier and cheaper.
+If you want the Kikkoman Hontsuyu Soup Base & Sauce If you can't find the Kikkoman Honstsuyu Soup Base & Sauce, you can use 1 tablespoon of mirin and 1 tablespoon soy sauce.